 Exceptionally gifted cellist Thomas Carroll, international flautist Abigail Dolan and renowned pianist David Dolan will share a programme of classical music and improvisation to enjoy and discuss.

-The evening will begin with a canapé reception at 6:15pm followed by the concert at 7:45pm.
+The evening will begin with a champagne and canapé reception at 6:15pm followed by the concert at 7:45pm.

 Tickets can be bought for both the reception and concert (£45 per person), or the concert only (£25 per person).